kasperpeulen/epic-stack/docs/deployment.md

    Now that everything is set up you can commit and push your changes to your repo.
-Every commit to your `main` branch will trigger a deployment to your production environment, and every commit to your `dev` branch will trigger a deployment to your staging environment.
+Every commit to your `main` branch will trigger a deployment to your production environment, and every commit to a PR will trigger a deployment to your staging environment.

 ---